 Why should winter enthusiasts visit Flumserberg for skiing and snowboarding?

 - 65 kilometres of slopes – from practice runs to skicross slopes

-- 17 state-of-the-art lifts and cable cars
+- 17 state-of-the-art lifts and gondolas

 - family-friendly HäxäWäldli adventure ski run